Start utility services: Step-By-Step guide for movers

 Normally, your utility will take care of both delivery (or the costs associated with getting energy to your home and maintaining infrastructure) and supply (or the actual cost of the energy you consume and customer service).
 If you choose an alternate supplier, your local utility will still be in charge of delivery costs.
 Your new supplier, however, will take care of all charges related to supply - and this is where you can save on your energy bills.

 In general, we recommend choosing a fixed-rate with an alternate energy supplier for both electricity and gas - find out why.
 Make sure, however, to check out the rate offered by your utility to be sure that you're getting a good rate.

 Once you've made your decision about your energy supply, signing up is easy!
-Call us at 347-410-8789 to start service with your chosen supplier.
+Call us at phone currently not available to start service with your chosen supplier.
 Our energy experts will be happy to answer any questions you have about the plan, rates available, or the company.
 He or she will also take your personal information required to sign up for your chosen plan.
 This will take only a few minutes.

 What Kind of Information Do I Need to Provide?We will ask you for the following information to start service with your chosen supplier:

 - Your full name and contact information (telephone number, email address)

 - Your service address

 - Your utility account number or Point of Delivery ID (POD ID)